hungntt/LangXAI/README.md

 # LangXAI: Integrating Large Vision Models for Generating Textual Explanations to Enhance Explainability in Visual Perception Tasks

-This repository contains the source code for the "LangXAI: Integrating Large Vision Models for Generating Textual Explanations to Enhance Explainability in Visual Perception Tasks" paper, which is published at IJCAI 2024.
+This repository contains the source code for the ["LangXAI: Integrating Large Vision Models for Generating Textual Explanations to Enhance Explainability in Visual Perception Tasks" paper, which is published at IJCAI 2024 Demo Track.](https://www.ijcai.org/proceedings/2024/1025)

 ![img.png](img.png)
 ## Installation